-Chinese call them "xiongmao," meaning, "bear that looks like a cat."
+The Chinese call them "Xiongmao" meaning "bear that looks like a cat."
 The adjective they use is "meng" which translates, "cute like a baby."
 Until recently, the giant panda was on its way to extinction.
-But then, it was saved by its one evolutionary advantage: it's adorable.
+But then, it was saved by its one evolutionary advantage - it's adorable.
 In 2016, the panda's conservation status was upgraded from endangered to just vulnerable.
 Because the giant panda is China's national symbol, the Chinese have worked four decades to perfect breeding the bears in captivity.
-They've achieved one of the biggest successes in conservation, but there is more work to do.
+This past fall we first told you how they've achieved one of the biggest successes in conservation.
+But there is more work to do.
 The next step is introducing captive pandas into the wild.
 That research slowed after a few freed bears were found dead.
 And, as you are about to see, no Chinese scientist can afford to lose even one baby cute cat bear.

 Giant pandas have been chewing bamboo for about 3 million years, but they were so elusive in the high mountains of China, pandas weren't discovered by western naturalists until 1869.